-- 13. The Executive Management Team (EMT) supports me in delivering the FSA strategy and in ensuring effective corporate governance of the FSA.
-The EMT meets every 2 weeks where possible and its responsibilities include: - ensuring effective implementation of the strategy set by the Board; - addressing corporate issues such as: - arrangements for managing and reviewing business risks; - business planning and review systems; - the maintenance of effective financial control: - monitoring financial performance and resource allocation; - Internal Audit reports where these raise issues of general concern; - pay and personnel management strategy. - 14.
+The Executive Management Team (EMT) supports me, as the FSA's Accounting Officer, in delivering the FSA strategy and in ensuring effective corporate governance of the FSA.
+The EMT meets every 2 weeks where possible and its responsibilities include:

+- ensuring effective implementation of the strategy set by the Board; - addressing corporate issues such as: - arrangements for managing and reviewing business risks; - business planning and review systems; - the maintenance of effective financial control; - monitoring financial performance and resource allocation; - Internal Audit reports where these raise issues of general concern; - pay and personnel management strategy.

 Membership of the EMT comprises of ten Directors and myself, including a suitably qualified Finance Director.